grzesiek2201/probabilistic-grid-map/README.md

-# mapping
+# probabilistic grid map
-ROS2 mapping with Gazebo and Rviz2.
+Creating probabilistic grid map in ROS2 with Gazebo and Rviz2.

 Probabilistic Grid Map built based on sensor data from turtlebot3 burger model.
 Map is being published to /map topic and visualised in Rviz2 with pose of the robot.